 Edmonds, Wa 98020

-Not to be confused with Anthony’s Beach Café, this Kirkland restaurant is a good spot for breakfast, brunch and lunch.
+Not to be confused with Anthony’s Beach Café, this Kirkland restaurant is a great spot for outdoor dining with kids for breakfast, brunch and lunch.
 You’ll get sweeping views of Lake Washington with your order of classic American fare.

 Kids will love strolling the docks and exploring the waterfront at Carillon Point.